 Dasha Zhukova: Russian gallery owner and philanthropist

-Daughter of a mother who specialized in molecular biology and a father who made his fortune in oil, this Russian billionaire, barely 40 years old, broke all the codes by turning her passion for art into her profession.
+With a mother who specialized in molecular biology and a father who made his fortune in oil, this Russian billionaire, barely 40 years old, defied all conventions by turning her passion for art into her profession.
 An incontestable businesswoman, gallerist, and philanthropist, in 2008 Dasha Zhukova founded the Garage Center for Contemporary Culture, in Moscow.
 The museum collection holds the only public archive of Russian contemporary art from the 1950s to present day.
 It covers 8500m² of culture, contemporary avant-garde art, in which it exhibits beloved artists.

 This unique exhibition space represents the bubbling enthusiasm that has fuelled Dasha for years.
 Becoming “a place where people, art, and ideas can create history”.
 It is the epicenter of an artistic effervescence, encouraging dialogue and the production of works, while developing a policy of education and artistic awakening.
 The Garage opened in 2015 in Gorky Park, in the heart of Moscow.
 It hosted the first retrospective in Russia featuring the French artist Louise Bourgeois.